Spring sale until March 31 For new clients only

 When Is the Best Time to Evaluate Training?

 Formative evaluation helps you identify and resolve issues in your course before it reaches learners.
-You might conduct a user acceptance test to ensure that the eLearning platform functions well, or invite a focus group or a subject matter expert to review the training to uncover any potential weaknesses or mistakes.
+For instance, it might take the form of inviting a focus group or a subject matter expert to review the training to uncover any potential weaknesses or mistakes.

-Summative evaluation occurs once learners have finished the course.
-It involves methods like surveys, interviews, and tests to gather feedback from participants.
+Summative evaluation involves methods like surveys, interviews, and tests to gather feedback from participants.
 This feedback enables you to refine the program for future learners.

 To Sum Up